-- ✓ Remuneration paid to Mr. M Karthikeyan, Whole Time Director (Operations) during the year was ₹ 71.56 lakh, comprising of 42.18 lakh as Salary & Allowances, PLP of ₹ 27.50 lakh and Perquisites of ₹ 1.88 lakh - ✓ Remuneration paid to Mr. R Chandrasekar, Whole Time Director & Chief Financial Officer with effect from 3rd November 2022 was ₹ 30.81 lakh, comprising of ₹ 29.39 lakh as Salary & Allowances and Perquisites of ₹ 1.42 lakh. - ✓ In addition to the above, contribution to Provident and other Funds were made to above said two directors as per applicable law/rules/terms of employment. - ✓ No remuneration was paid to Mr. Muthukrishnan Ravi, Managing Director by the Company who draws remuneration from AMCHEM Speciality Chemicals Private Limited, Singapore and Notedome Limited, UK as approved by the Members vide Postal Ballot resolutions dated 26th March 2016 and 5th November 2021 respectively.
-During the FY, a sum of ₹ 7.54 lakh was paid as reimbursement of expenses by the Company towards provision of drivers, security personnel, domestic help and similar conveniences, as approved by the Members at the 34th AGM held on 16th September 2020. - ✓ The Executive Directors are under contracts of employment with the Company and no severance fee is payable.
+- ✓ Remuneration paid to Mr. M. Karthikeyan, Wholetime Director (Operations) during the year was ₹ 33.93 lakh, comprising ₹ 12.60 lakh as Salary & Allowances, PLP of ₹ 21.02 lakh® and Perguisites of ₹ 0.31 lakh. - ✓ Remuneration paid to Mr. R Chandrasekar, Wholetime Director & Chief Financial Officer during the year was ₹ 78.04 lakh, comprising ₹ 64.45 lakh as Salary & Allowances, PLP of ₹ 10.14 lakh and Perquisites of ₹ 3.45 lakh. - ✓ No remuneration was paid to Mr. Muthukrishnan Ravi, Managing Director by the Company who draws remuneration from AMCHEM Speciality Chemicals Private Limited, Singapore and Notedome Limited, UK as approved by the Members vide Postal Ballot resolutions dated 26th March 2016 and 5th November 2022 respectively.
+During the Financial Year a sum of ₹ 5.44 lakh was paid as reimbursement of expenses paid by the Company towards provision of drivers, security personnel, domestic help and similar conveniences, as approved by the Members at the 34th AGM held on 16th September 2020. - The Executive Directors are under contracts of employment with the Company which stipulates a notice period of 3 months from either side for early separation and no severance fee is payable.